barnardos/platforms-and-standards/standards/performance.md

 ### Data is expensive for a lot of people

 At Barnardo's we know a lot of people who come to us for help don't have home internet.
 They rely on their data plan which is often pay as you go (PAYG).
-When that runs out they have to use free, often insecure, wifi or do without.
+When that runs out they have to use free, often insecure wifi or do without.

 The median weight of web pages delivered to phones is [just over 2 megabytes](https://httparchive.org/reports/page-weight?start=2017_08_15&end=latest&view=list#bytesTotal).
 Somebody who can afford a £5 per month top up, paying 10p per megabyte, can see 25 web pages at that weight.